-Where it can be clearly demonstrated that both the horizontal and vertical screen and wall planes of a building's façade cannot be viewed from adjacent conservation lands, public rights-of-way, roadways, or beaches or other surrounding land uses; compliance with the articulation standards of subsection (d)(4)a. of this section is considered optional and not mandatory not required.
+Where it can be clearly demonstrated that both the horizontal and vertical screen and wall planes of a building's façade cannot be viewed from adjacent conservation lands, public rights-of-way, roadways, or beaches or other surrounding land uses;, compliance with the articulation standards of this section is considered optional and not mandatory not required.

-Large facades, both horizontal and vertical, shall be broken up to present a more human scale, particularly to the public's right of way and beach views and the view of nearby residential uses.
+Large facades, both horizontal and vertical, shall be broken up to present a more human scale, particularly to the public's right-of-way and beach views and the view of nearby residential uses.
 The following provides a basis for general standards: